zense/IIITB-StudentKit/docs/faq.md

     IIIT fees is higher than IITs and NITs since it is only partially funded by the government (PPP model) unlike the latter institutes, thus, it has to manage its own expenses.
-Also, with the current increment in the fees of IITs, their fees is nearly the same as that of IIITB.
+Also, with the current increment in the fees of IITs, their fees is nearly the same as that of IIIT Bangalore.

-    Also, IIITB provides much better facilities compared to most government colleges (single rooms, hot water etc.).
+    Also, IIIT Bangalore provides much better facilities compared to most government colleges (single rooms, hot water etc.).

 7. **Does a 5 year course put me at a disadvantage for pursuing M.S. from foreign Universities?**

   No, a 5 year course does not put you at any disadvantage.
-In fact many students from IIITB so pursue M.S. and PhDs from foreign universities.
+In fact many students from IIIT Bangalore so pursue M.S. and PhDs from foreign universities.

   Many of our seniors in iMTech batches have completed their internships in MIT (USA), Australia, Germany and so forth.

-8. **What is the infrastructure of IIITB like?**
+8. **What is the infrastructure of IIIT Bangalore like?**

-  IIITB has an excellent state-of-art infrastructure.
+  IIIT Bangalore has an excellent state-of-art infrastructure.
 We have spacious hostels with all modern facilities, fully air-conditioned Academic Block and a newly constructed Infosys Academic Block.